 - Heat the oil in a large frying pan over medium heat.
 Brown all the chicken pieces in batches.
 This step is highly suggested but if you are in a hurry, this may be omitted.
 Alternatively, you can use skinless chicken pieces to avoid the browning process.
-Mix together in a bowl the vinegar, soy sauce, water and oyster sauce (if using).
+Mix together in a bowl the vinegar, soy sauce and water.

 - Place the browned chicken pieces in the slow cooker.
 Pour the vinegar mixture all over the chicken.
 Evenly distribute the garlic, peppercorns and bay leaves.
 If you don’t fancy picking out the peppercorns on your plate, feel free to replace with freshly ground pepper but adjust the amount to your taste preference (a teaspoon to begin with).
 Cook on low for 4-6 hours or until chicken is tender.